hassio-addons/addon-ledfx/README.md

 The private key file to use for SSL.

 **Note**: _The file MUST be stored in `/ssl/`, which is the default for Hass.io_

+## Known issues and limitations

+- Alsa errors may be logged on startup, these should not cause an issue.
+- Ingress is currently unsupported.

 ## Changelog & Releases